- Certain medicines, such as aspirin, ibuprofen, or naproxen

 - Extreme stress

-- Viral infection, such as cytomegalovirus and herpes simplex virus, especially in people with a weak immune system
+- Viral infection, such as cytomegalovirus and herpes simplex virus (more often occurs in people with a weak immune system)

 - Loss of appetite

 - Pain in the upper part of the belly or abdomen

 - Black stools

 - H2 antagonists: famotidine (Pepsid), cimetidine (Tagamet), ranitidine (Zantac), and nizatidine (Axid)